Operail: Performance and organisation

 In 2018, Operail transported 13.4 million tonnes of freight: mainly fertilizers, mineral fuels, and oil shale; its operating income was €72.7 million, while a net profit of €9.2 million was recorded.
 Accordingly, in early 2019, the company paid 1.5 million euros in dividends to the Estonian state.

 In 2021, Operail's container freight volume within Estonia increased to 56,429 TEU, a 26 per cent rise over the year prior; its revenue reportedly increased to €73 million, a 12 per cent increase over the previous year.
 The group’s net profit without extraordinary items was nearly €4 million, a 43% increase compared to the previous year; after deducting the extraordinary items, including asset write-downs, the group incurred a loss of €5 million.
 Furthermore, Operail opted to invest a total of €13.7 million into its operations that year.

 During 2019, it was reported that the Government of Estonia was planning to sell 49 percent of the shares in Operail.
 In May 2021, it was decided to transfer the group’s non-strategic business areas, these being those that do not directly pertain to the movement of rail freight on Estonia's railways as a part of the privatisation initiative.
 That same year, the company was restructured to legally separate all of Operail's business sectors, from freight transportation in Estonia, its Finnish freight business, rolling stock leasing, and the maintenance & repair of rolling stock.
-During September 2022, Operail begun to sell off these non-strategic assets individually to private investors through a competitive bidding process organised by a special advisor; the process has been delayed by the outbreak of the Ukrainian conflict earlier that year.
+During September 2022, Operail begun to sell off these non-strategic assets individually to private investors through a competitive bidding process organised by a special advisor; the process has been delayed by the start of the Russian invasion of Ukraine earlier that year.
+The company has experienced substantial financial losses as a result of suspension of transit to and from Russia and Belarus.